 Water is an inevitable element that helps in the continuous existence of the world.

-Water covers over 2/3rd of the earth’s surface making it the dominant element among four elements of the earth.
+Water covers over 2/3rd of the earth’s surface, making it the dominant element among the four elements of the earth.

-It is tasteless and also odorless.
-These features are attributed to the physical and chemical nature of a water molecule structure.
+It is tasteless and also odourless.
+These features are attributed to a water molecule structure’s physical and chemical nature.

 The structure of a water molecule consists of two hydrogen molecules and a single oxygen molecule.

-The shape formed by the combination of the three molecules is called a bent shape with oxygen in the center with a certain angle between the two hydrogens and the oxygen.
+The shape formed by the combination of the three molecules is called a bent shape, with oxygen in the centre with a certain angle between the two hydrogens and the oxygen.

 When the water in its liquid form is frozen to solid, the volume occupied by the water molecules increases.